MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 ## Opening Your "Eye"

-Updating the camera occurs in the aptly-named `Update` method.
+Updating the camera occurs in the aptly named `Update` method.
 At this time, the information passed to the `Camera.Update` method is faked because there is no vehicle to focus on.
 Specifically, the position and rotation for the camera are zeroed out.
 This means the camera is centered slightly above the terrain model and aligned with the z-axis.
 This is the axis that represents the depth of the game world.
 Once you add the vehicle, the `Camera.Update` method will be passed the position and rotation of the vehicle, instead of zeros.

 This modification is very simple because you already implemented the Camera.Update method.
 Now, you just need to call it at the proper time and pass some valid values.